jeanpaulattard/json-to-properties/README.md

 ### -m, --merge

-Running the util with the -m, --merge option bundles the generated properties files into one file of a given name, or bundle.properties if none is specified.
+Running the util with the `-m, --merge` option bundles the generated `.properties` files into one file of a given name, or `bundle.properties` if none is specified.
 The content of the bundled file are prefixed with the name of the original file.

 ##### Example